 - Injury during pregnancy or the child’s inability to develop properly in the womb

-- Problems during birth, such as inadequate oxygen
+- Problems during birth, such as inadequate oxygen (birth hypoxia) or intracranial bleeds or hemorrhage.

 - Health conditions, such as malnutrition, untreated meningitis, whooping cough, seizure disorders, shaken baby syndrome, and exposure to lead or mercury